0904-mansi/Face-recognition-Challenge-Engage-22/README.md

 1. start your mysql and apache server and navigate to [localhost/phpmyadmin](localhost/phpmyadmin) create database of name `criminaldb`.
 2. Import `table.sql` file into your newly created `criminaldb`.
+3. run this sql command in your criminaldb `SET GLOBAL sql_mode='';`
-3. Install the requiremnts using command `pip or pip3 install -r requirements.txt`.
+4. Install the requiremnts using command `pip or pip3 install -r requirements.txt`.
-4. Run the main python file `python or python3 main.py`.
+5. Run the main python file `python or python3 main.py`.
-5. Now experience the GUI and features of the project.
+6. Now experience the GUI and features of the project.